nasa/bplib/README.md

 ```

 The Bundle Protocol library (BPLib) implements a subset of the [RFC9171 Bundle Protocol](https://www.rfc-editor.org/rfc/rfc9171.html) and targets
 embedded space flight applications via [BPNode](https://github.com/nasa/bp).
-The library uses the
+The build 7.0 library
-concept of a bundle socket to manage the process of encapsulating application data in bundles, and
+uses UDP convergance layer to manage the process of encapsulating application data in bundles, and
 extracting application data out of bundles.
-A socket works much like the standard BSD socket
-paradigm, and controls how the bundles are created (e.g. primary header block fields), and how
-bundles are processed (e.g. payloads extracted from payload block).

 BPLib contains no threads and relies entirely on the calling application for its execution context
 and implements a thread-safe blocking I/O model where requested operations will either block according